2018

 Duration: Six Months

 exalt Youth is a Brooklyn-based nonprofit connecting previously incarcerated youth with meaningful internships.
-By partnering with local businesses, exalt aims to empower young people through real-world opportunities.
+By partnering with local businesses as internship providers, exalt helps empower young people through real-world work experience.

 The Problem